How do I enter a refund from a vendor in Accounts Payable?

 2. Enter the vendor ID.

 3. Enter an invoice number for this credit invoice.
 The invoice number will need to be unique.
-You may want to use the original invoice number and add "CR" or "RFD" to indicate it’s a credit/refund.
+Use the original invoice number and add "CR" or "RFD" to indicate it’s a credit/refund.

 4. Enter the refund amount as a negative number, including retainage, discounts, or deductions.
-If the refund is job-related, enter the commitment, job, cost code, and category information on the distribution line.
+If it's a job-related refund, enter the job information on the distribution line.
 Enter a distribution line for each impacted job.

-5. Accept the cost or expense account that prefills or enter the expense account that you want to reduce.
+5. Accept the cost or expense account that prefilled or enter the expense account that you want to reduce.

 6. Enter refund amounts on the distribution grid as a negative number, including retainage, discounts, or deductions.